juliasilge/course-ML-tidymodels/chapters/chapter3.md

 <exercise id="16" title="Back to the testing data">

-When we used resampling to evaluate model performance, we used the **training** data.
-We use the testing data at the end of our modeling analysis to estimate how our model will perform on new data.
-Let's use the `last_fit()` function to fit to the entire training set and evaluate on the testing set, with everything we've learned during this case study.
+When we used resampling to evaluate model performance with the **training set**, the logistic regression model performed better.
+Now, let's put this model to the test! 😎

+Let's use the `last_fit()` function to fit to the entire training set one time and evaluate one time on the **testing set**, with everything we've learned during this case study.
+Our model has not yet seen the testing data, so this last step is the best way to estimate how well the model will perform when predicting with new data.

 **Instructions**